Esri/workforce-scripts/create_assignments_from_csv_readme.md

 ## Create Assignments From CSV

-This script reads a CSV file containing the required fields to add unassigned assignments to a workforce project.
+This script reads a CSV file containing the required fields to add unassigned or assigned assignments to a workforce project.
 Attachments can also be uploaded if the path to the file is specified in the CSV file.

 Supports Python 2.7+, 3.4+